Caesars Superdome: Baseball

 When the plaza level seats remained moveable, the capacity for baseball was 63,525 and the field size was as follows: 325 ft to both left field and right field, 365 ft to both left-center field and right-center field, 421 ft to center field, and 60 ft to the backstop.
 The bowl was reconfigured in a renovation from 2006 to 2011, which replaced the moveable seats with a pre-cast concrete deck and moved the seating closer to the field, creating 3,500 new seats in the lower bowl.
 This made the bowl more suitable for football, but less accommodating for baseball.

 The first baseball game in the Superdome was an exhibition between the Minnesota Twins and the Houston Astros on April 6, 1976.

 Superdome officials pursued negotiations with Oakland Athletics officials during the 1978–79 baseball off-season about moving the Athletics to the Superdome.
 The Athletics were unable to break their lease at the Oakland–Alameda County Coliseum and remained in Oakland.
 Superdome officials met with the Pittsburgh Pirates in April 1981 about moving the club to New Orleans when the Pirates were unhappy with their lease at Three Rivers Stadium.

-In the mid-1990s, the Superdome was planned to be the home of the yet-to-be named New Orleans team, a charter franchise of the United League (UL) which was a planned third league of Major League Baseball (MLB).
+In the mid-1990s, the Superdome was planned to be the home of the yet-to-be named New Orleans team, a charter franchise of the United League (UL) which was a planned third league of Major League Baseball (MLB) that never came to fruition.